What Hometown Cha-Cha-Cha Taught My Student About Real Korean Grammar — Episode 1, Part 2

 열받아 is the plain casual form — a direct statement of feeling.
 I'm annoyed.
 The emotion is present and being expressed.

-열받네 uses the 네 ending — and this is where something more interesting happens. 네 attached to a verb stem in Korean signals a moment of realization or confirmed feeling.
-It's the grammar of "yes, that's exactly it" — not just experiencing something, but landing on it, confirming it, feeling it deepen into certainty.
+열받네 uses the 네 ending — 열받네 adds a slightly different feeling. 네 attached to a verb stem in Korean signals a moment of realization or confirmed feeling. 네 often adds a feeling of realization or confirmation— not just experiencing something, but landing on it, confirming it, feeling it deepen into certainty.

 열받아: I'm annoyed. (stating a feeling)